 Make sure that you should pay dues of 5gp per every month to that guild.
 Unfortunately, if you miss any of those payments, then you should make up back those dues to be remain in the guild’s good graces.

-If you want to know more about dnd archaeologist background 5e then read it now.
+If you want to know more about dnd city watch 5e then read it now.